ceandrade/brkga_mp_ipr_cpp/src_docs/src/markdown/guide.md

     diminishing returns.
 I recommend using **at most the number of physical cores** (may -1) to avoid racing and too much context switching.
 You must test which is the best option for your case.
-In my experience, complex decoders benefit more from multi-threading and simple and fast decoders.
+In my experience, complex decoders benefit more from multi-threading than simple and fast decoders.

 Known issues {#known_issues}
 ================================================================================